Chicago Transit Authority: Bus

-The 5000-series was built by Bombardier from 2009 to 2015.
-Ten (10) prototypes of the 5000-series were received in 2009, and entered passenger testing in April 2010, with 396 more ordered once tests were completed.
-On July 20, 2011, CTA announced the order of 300 more rail cars, bringing the total ordered to 706 at a cost of about US$1 billion.

 In 2014, the CTA received their first electric buses from New Flyer, making the CTA the first major U.S. transit agency to use the new wave of electric buses as part of a regular service.

+As mandated by the Americans with Disabilities Act of 1990 for all transit operators in the U.S., all CTA buses are accessible, with a ramp on every bus available for use.

+Governance

+The governing body of the CTA is the Chicago Transit Board, consisting of seven members.
+Four members are appointed by the mayor of Chicago, while the other three are appointed by the governor of Illinois.
+Each appointment requires approval from the other party.
+Board members serve seven-year terms, staggered to reduce sudden shifts in policy.
+The board chooses a General Manager to oversee day-to-day operations; the position was renamed executive director in 1976 and has been known as president since March 1992.

+The Chicago Transit Board is advised by the ADA Advisory Committee and Citizens Advisory Board, which are composed of Chicago-area residents chosen by the board.

 Security and safety

 After the September 11 attacks, CTA announced its "If you See Something, Say Something" campaign.
 CTA has also installed a security camera network, and a system to send real time images from cameras in buses directly to emergency responders.

 CTA has also been actively prosecuting vandals, announcing on several occasions that felony convictions were obtained against persons who spray painted authority vehicles.